-Absent official data, every 2020 GLC-Class crossover and coupe is equipped with automatic emergency braking.
 Optional safety add-ons include active lane control, blind-spot monitors, a surround-view camera system, adaptive cruise control that can speed up or slow down depending on the speed limit, lane-change assist, and GPS-based speed assistance that can slow the car down for a corner ahead.

 Mercedes-Benz’s driver-assistance features take a small practical step that’s actually a big deal.
 When adaptive cruise control and active lane control are piloting the car for a short distance and don’t detect human attention, the GLC will slow itself and stop.
 That may not seem like a big deal, but it’s one step closer to semi-autonomy and could be helpful in a medical emergency.

 Outward vision in the crossover is OK, but poor in the coupe due to its fat rear roof pillar.

 No GLC-Class is poorly equipped, but add-on extras make the small crossover a rolling palace.